Best Cities for Video Game Development Jobs

 While some cities have more game jobs than others, some of those hotbed cities are concentrated in particular countries.
 Here’s a chart showing some of the top countries for game development studios in the world.

-Top countries in the World for game development, based on number of game developers or developers/publishers
+Top game development countries in the World, based on number of game developer and publisher locations

-You can see that while the top game development country by far is the United States, the countries of England, Canada and Japan are also chock full of game development companies.
-Even the Netherlands, at #11 on the list, weighs in at a hefty 49 game studios.
+You can see that while the top game development country by far is the United States, the countries of England, Canada, France, Germany, and Japan are also chock full of game development companies.
+Even the Australia, at #11 on the list, weighs in at a hefty 198 game studios.

 Most of the top game dev countries are in North America and Europe, so it looks to be worth considering a move if you’re outside of those regions if you want to be in a hotbed.
 Let’s take a look at the top game dev cities in the top game dev countries in the world.